filipkrw/gatsby-theme-hello-friend-ng/README.md

           default: "dark", // or "light"
           allowChange: true,
         },
-        // Blog title and URL path
+        // Blog title, description, image, and URL path
+        // Title, description and image fields will be used for metadata tags
         blog: {
           title: "Blog",
+          description: "",
+          image: "", // path relative to yourContentPath/images
           path: "blog",
         },
         // List of top nav links